abramov-v/abramov-v/README.md

 ### Hello there 👋

-I'm a backend developer with an engineering background, passionate about automation, clean architecture, and building reliable systems.
+I'm a Python developer with an engineering background, passionate about automation, clean architecture, and building reliable systems.

 ---